parallelchain-io/parallelchain-docs/docs/toolings/pchain_cli/manage_account.md

 `PRIVATE_KEY` and `PUBLIC_KEY/ADDRESS` are Base64url encoded.

 ### List Accounts
-After creating or adding keypair, you can check it using the following command to list out all public keys managed in this tool.
+After creating or importing a keypair, you can utilize the following command to display a list of all the public keys managed within this tool.

 === "Linux / macOS"
     ```bash